Article Assistant

 search-icon

-Q1.
-What is the difference between emphasis on matter paragraph and key audit matter.
+Q. What is the difference between an emphasis of matter paragraph and a key audit matter?

 Ans.